Ray-Gizzy/2024Fall_projects/README.md

 # 2024Fall_projects
 <br>

-# Impacts of Hosting the Olympics: A Comparative Study of Sydney 2000 and Beijing 2008
+# Impacts of Hosting the Olympics: A Comparative Study of Australia, China, Canada, Greece, Spain, United Kindom, United States and South Korea
 <br><br>
 ## Overview
 This project investigates the impacts of hosting the Olympic Games through a combined analysis of **between-country differences** and **temporal trends**.
-Using the 2000 Sydney Olympics (Australia) and the 2008 Beijing Olympics (China) as case studies, we analyze changes in key indicators over the 5-year periods before and after the events.
+Using the 1976 Montreal Olympics(Canada), 1988 Seoul Olympics(South Korea), 1992 Barcelona Olympics(Spain),1996 Atlanta Olympics(United States), 2000 Sydney Olympics (Australia), 2004 Athens Olympics(Greece) and the 2008 Beijing Olympics (China) as case studies, we analyze changes in key indicators over the 5-year periods before and after the events.
 These indicators include economic, tourism, health, environment, and employment.

 The study aims to:
-- Compare changes in key indicators over the 5-year periods before and after hosting Olympic for developed country (Australia) and developing country (China).
+- Compare changes in key indicators over the 5-year periods before and after hosting Olympic for these countries.
 - Explore how these impacts evolve over short-term (1–2 years) and middle-term (3-5 years) periods.

 <br><br>